 - Unifrog shall be entitled to enter into any website access arrangement with any third party.
 The School or College agrees that Unifrog shall not be, nor considered to be, nor deemed to be, in breach of any provision of these Terms & Conditions as a result of entering into that arrangement;

-Unifrog may collate the Student Information for the purposes of producing Results and Databases provided always that where such information is used for the purpose of producing Results, such Results shall only be provided to the Student to which they relate and the School and where such Student Information is used for the purpose of producing Databases, any Student Information used shall first be redacted to the extent necessary to ensure that the Student who provided it shall not be individually identifiable.
-The School or College further acknowledges that Unifrog shall be the Owner of all Intellectual Property Rights subsisting in such Databases and shall be entitled to commercially exploit such Intellectual Property Rights.
+- Unifrog may collate the Student Information for the purposes of producing Results and Databases provided always that where such information is used for the purpose of producing Results, such Results shall only be provided to the Student to which they relate and the School and where such Student Information is used for the purpose of producing Databases, any Student Information used shall first be redacted to the extent necessary to ensure that the Student who provided it shall not be individually identifiable.
+The School or College further acknowledges that Unifrog shall be the Owner of all Intellectual Property Rights subsisting in such Databases and shall be entitled to commercially exploit such Intellectual Property Rights; and

 These Terms & Conditions shall take effect on and from the Commencement Date and shall continue for a period of 12 months from that date (Initial Term) unless terminated earlier in accordance with the provisions of these Terms & Conditions.

 The Term shall automatically extend for 12 months (Extended Term) at the end of the Initial Term and at the end of each Extended Term, unless the either party gives written notice to the other party before the end of the Initial Term or the relevant Extended Term, to terminate the arrangement between them at the end of the Initial Term or the relevant Extended Term, as the case may be.

 In consideration of the provision of the Service Package to the School or College, the School or College shall pay Unifrog a fee per year (subject to clause 4.2) (Fee), payable in one instalment at the date of these Terms & Conditions and the Fee payable in respect of any Extended Term shall be payable on the first day of the relevant Extended Term.